muratk5n/thirdwave/en/2020/04/turkist-narrative-anatolia.md

 hot summer sun to dry over a few days.

-*Döner* (meaning 'it turns') is similar to Greek *gyro*, Arabic *shawarma*, or Armenian *tarna* (literally means to turn) are all variations of the same idea that were served all over the place in Eastern Europe and Middle East, for thousands of years.
+*Döner* (meaning 'it turns') is similar to Greek *gyro*, Arabic *shawarma*, or Armenian *tarna* (which literally means *to turn*) are all variations of the same idea that were served all over the place in Eastern Europe and Middle East, for thousands of years.

 <a name='music'/>